Physical Zero-Knowledge Proof for Ripple Effect: Main Protocol

-$P$ performs these steps analogously in the direction to the right, left, top, and bottom of every cell in the grid.
+$P$ performs these steps analogously in the direction to the right and bottom of every cell in the grid.
 If every cell passes the verification, $P$ continues to the verification phase for room condition.